-A A 047049 3 Credits Course Learning Outcomes At the end of this course, students are able to: Demonstrate a thorough understanding of the role of money and how money affects the general equilibrium behavior of the economy.
-Interprets the role of credit frictions in the business cycle and the transmission of monetary policy.
-Relates monetary policy trade-offs, the design of monetary policy, and the optimal policy implied by New Keynesian models.
-Synopsis of Course Contents This course discusses how money affects the general equilibrium behavior of the economy and how nominal prices, inflation, money and interest rates are linked.
+- (1) Demonstrate a thorough understanding of the role of money and how money affects the general equilibrium behavior of the economy. - (2) Interprets the role of credit frictions in the business cycle and the transmission of monetary policy. - (3) Relates monetary policy trade-offs, the design of monetary policy, and the optimal policy implied by New Keynesian models.

+This course discusses how money affects the general equilibrium behavior of the economy and how nominal prices, inflation, money and interest rates are linked.
 Major emphasis is placed on the money-in-the utility function, integrating money into general equilibrium frameworks.
 It examines a neoclassical growth framework, public finance issues, Lucas's misperceptions model, credit market imperfections, strategic models of monetary policy and explores the policy impilcations in new Keynesian models.

-Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English
+Outcomes

+POLITICAL ECONOMY

+Course Learning

-AA017019 3 Credits POLITICAL ECONOMY Course Learning Outcomes At the end of this course, students are able to: (1) Analyse the concept of political economics.
-(2) Apply the theoretical concept in political economics analysis.
-(3) Valuing the empirical evidence and its economic implication.
-Synopsis of Course Contents This course provides an in-depth discussion of political economics and discussion based on the purpose and structure in economic analysis.
+- (1) Analyse the concept of political economics. - (2) Apply the theoretical concept in political economics analysis. - (3) Valuing the empirical evidence and its economic implication.

+This course provides an in-depth discussion of political economics and discussion based on the purpose and structure in economic analysis.
 Particular emphasis on the political discussion and its implication to the economy.

-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English
+ENVIRONMENTAL ECONOMICS

-ENVIRONMENTAL ECONOMICS At the end of this course, students are able to: (1) Relate discipline of environmental economics, including its key principles and methods.
-(2) Apply economic techniques to analyse environmental problems.
-(3) Assess environmental policies from the economics perspective.
-(4) Develop research skills in the field of environmental economics.
+- (1) Relate discipline of environmental economics, including its key principles and methods. - (2) Apply economic techniques to analyse environmental problems. - (3) Assess environmental policies from the economics perspective. - (4) Develop research skills in the field of environmental economics.

 This course provides broad coverage of environmental economics for Master-level students.
-The course covers market failure, the economics of pollution control, market- based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
+The course covers market failure, the economics of pollution control, market-based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
 Students will apply economic approaches to analyse policy options to better manage the environment at both the local and global levels.
-Continuous Assessment: 50% Final Examination: 50% English

-AA037012 3 Credits APPLIED FINANCIAL ECONOMETRICS Course Learning Outcomes At the end of this course, students are able to: (1) Analyse returns to financial assets and construct indices as measures of stock market performance; (2) Estimate financial models including time-varying volatility models using appropriate software; (3) Determine the adequacy of estimated econometric-time series models in the area of finance; and (4) Construct valid conclusions from the results of estimation and hypothesis testing.
-Synopsis of Course Contents The course introduces the methods of construction of stock market indices, computation of returns with adjustment for capital changes and estimation of betas.
+APPLIED FINANCIAL ECONOMETRICS

+- (1) Analyse returns to financial assets and construct indices as measures of stock market performance; - (2) Estimate financial models including time-varying volatility models using appropriate software; - (3) Determine the adequacy of estimated econometrictime series models in the area of finance; and - (4) Construct valid conclusions from the results of estimation and hypothesis testing.

+The course introduces the methods of construction of stock market indices, computation of returns with adjustment for capital changes and estimation of betas.
 Tests of market efficiency and estimation of selected financial models are discussed.
 The capital asset pricing model is applied for analyzing the ability of market timing and stock selectivity.
 Calendar anomalies and methods for modelling volatility in financial data, such as ARCH & GARCH, are discussed.
 Subsequently, the estimation of Value-at-Risk for portfolio and stock returns and Risk metrics are discussed.
 Lastly, various Multivariate GARCH models are discussed.
-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English

-AA037012 3 Credits TIME SERIES ANALYSIS Course Learning Outcomes At the end of this course, students are able to: (1) Examine time series patterns of data (graphically and quantitatively); (2) Construct forecasting models that incorporate correlated error structures; (3) Compare the forecasting performance of the different models developed for a given set of data; and (4) Explain the results arising from the application of time series analysis in various fields.
-Synopsis of Course Contents This course exposes students to the study of time series data.
+TIME SERIES ANALYSIS

+- (1) Examine time series patterns of data (graphically and quantitatively); - (2) Construct forecasting models that incorporate correlated error structures; - (3) Compare the forecasting performance of the different models developed for a given set of data; and - (4) Explain the results arising from the application of time series analysis in various fields.

+This course exposes students to the study of time series data.
 It focuses on the use of statistical models (such as classical decomposition, exponential smoothing, least squares, ARIMA) for forecasting.
 Students learn to assess and select an appropriate model from among different possible models for a given set of data.
 The use of statistical software to analyse data ensures that the students learn the nuances of modelling correlated error structures.
-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English